NebulaSS13/Nebula/CONTRIBUTING.md

+# Branch Structure

+The repository has two main branches, `dev` and `stable`.
+Feature implementation, new assets, new maps, and other 'content' pull requests should be pointed at `dev`, while bugfixes for existing code, or fixes to broken assets like sprites or sounds, should be pointed at `stable`. `stable` will be merged back into `dev` periodically to keep the `dev` branch up to date with fixes, so duplicate pull requests are not necessary.

 # Contribution Standards

 This is a quick and dirty set of agreed-upon standards for contributions to the codebase.
 It is fairly informal at the moment and should be considered liable to change.